liufeng2317/ADFWI/examples/validation/marmousi2_acoustic_bv12/README.md

 notebooks/02_inversion.ipynb
 ```

 Run the forward-modeling notebook first.
-Both notebooks use the same
-`scripts/run_validation.py` entry point as the shell commands.
+The notebooks define parameters,
+model setup, survey setup, source wavelet construction, and ADFWI execution
+directly in notebook cells.
+They do not call the command-line runner.

 The notebooks explicitly show: